LikhonSheikh404/auto-linux-android-setup/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

-*This project is open source and available under the MIT License.*
+*This project is open source and available under the MIT License.*<br>
+*Feel free to use, modify, and distribute according to the license terms.*

 </div>